alialinx/mail-tester/README.md

 ## How It Works

-1. The user clicks **Generate Test Email**
+1. The user calls Generate Test Email.
 2. The system creates a unique temporary email address, for example:

    test-a92bd12f98bc4@yourdomain.com

+3. The system stores the generated address in MongoDB with status `pending`.
-3. The user sends an email to this address
+4. The user sends an email to the generated test address.
+5. A Celery worker polls the mailbox via IMAP until the email arrives.
+6. When the email is received, it is analyzed and stored.
-4. The server receives the email via IMAP
+7. The user requests the result and receives the score and report.
-5. The system analyzes the email:
-   - Read email headers
-   - Extract metadata
-   - Detect sender IP
-   - Check SPF, DKIM, DMARC
-   - Check reverse DNS
-   - Check IP blacklists
-   - Run basic content checks
-6. A **score (0–10)** and a detailed report are returned to the user

-The system does **not** access the user’s mailbox.
+The system does not access the user’s mailbox.
 The user only sends an email to the generated test address.

 ---

+## Background Processing (Celery)

+Mail Tester uses Celery for asynchronous background processing.

+- The API never waits for incoming emails
+- Email retrieval and analysis run in background workers
+- The API remains fast and non-blocking
+- All state and results are stored in MongoDB
+- Redis is used as broker and result backend

+---

+## Result Statuses

+GET /result/{to_address} may return:

+- `pending` – address created, worker not started yet
+- `processing` – worker is waiting for the email
+- `analyzed` – analysis completed successfully
+- `expired` – test address expired
+- `error` – an error occurred during processing

+---

 ## Scoring System

-- Every email starts with **10 points**
+- Every email starts with 10 points
 - Points are reduced when problems are detected
 - Each issue clearly explains:
   - What is wrong